ID

 Research interests

 TEs account for most nuclear DNA in higher plants and might be a source of genetic variability, because they replicate and reinsert at multiple sites in the genome and may act as mutagenic agents.
 Moreover, TEs are activated under stress conditions and thus contribute to genome adaptation.
-Polyploidization which consists in the reuniting of two (or more) genomes in a common nucleus after long periods of divergence can be assimilated to a state of genome stress that could precipitate the activation of TEs.
-Considering that nearly all angiosperms have experienced at least one episode of polyploidization during their evolution, the question of how TEs can be involved in the formation of a polyploid species is a major task.
+Polyploidization which consists in the reuniting of two (or more) genomes in a common nucleus after long periods of divergence can be considered as a state of genome stress that could precipitate the activation of TEs.
+Assuming that nearly all angiosperms have experienced at least one episode of polyploidization during their evolution, the question of how TEs can be involved in the formation of a polyploid species is a major task.

 Brassica is an agriculturally important genus that provides a wide range of diploid and allotetraploid species, and is particularly appropriate for studying the evolution of TEs during speciation and polyploidization.